ExUnit.Case (ExUnit v1.20.0-dev)

 Raises if called with a module that has already been compiled.

-Registers a new attribute to be used during ExUnit.Case
+Registers a new attribute to be used during ExUnit.Case tests.

-The attribute values will be available through context.registered
+The attribute values will be available through context.registered.

-Registered values are cleared after each test/3
+Registered values are cleared after each test/3 similar

-to @tag
+to @tag.

-This function takes the same options as Module.register_attribute/3
+This function takes the same options as Module.register_attribute/3.

 Examples